Akulayagneshwaramurthy/Onepages-1/README.md

 📖 Overview
 Welcome to the Fashion Store Web Pages project!
 This repository showcases a collection of web pages built using HTML and CSS only.
 The project includes a variety of designs, ranging from e-commerce layouts to portfolio and tool interfaces.

 🌟 Features

 Responsive and stylish e-commerce homepage.

 CRUD generator interface for developers.

 Personal portfolio page with a modern design.

 Dynamic form builder interface.

+Health app interface with categorized sections.

+Travel booking page with a scenic design.

 🖼️ Screenshots